 I’m a writer, mama, partner, digital nomad, and unschooling activist.
 I produce podcasts, books, classes, and articles on radical self-expression in practice and in study.
 Find my conversations and commentary at akilahrichards.com/podcast where I aim to support, connect, and highlight people of color designing their own liberation through Self-Directed Education and love-centered community building.

 I am a born and raised unschooler, and have the daily joy of parenting a self-directed learner.
 My SDE experience has influenced me to become an advocate for SDE for all, and I channel this passion through my work as Community Manager for The Alliance for Self-Directed Education.
 Throughout the years I have supported others in their learning in a variety of ways, including teaching Martial Arts since I was 14 years old, and working for many years at a play-based early learning center in Seattle.
-I also write, present, and facilitate workshops on early education.
+I also write, present, and facilitate workshops on SDE in early education.
 You can see some of my work on my blog, Ars Vigeo.

 I am a documentary filmmaker, writer, and academic lecturer.
 I directed The War on Kids, and authored The Student Resistance Handbook.
 As a graduate of the Harvard Graduate School of Education, my focus is youth rights and enlightening people on the abusive practices that define compulsory schooling.